This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your surgery:

-- Ask someone to drive you home when you are ready to leave the hospital.
-Do not drive yourself.
+- Arrange to have someone drive you home when you are ready to leave the hospital.

 The night before your surgery:

 Healthcare providers may tell you not to eat or drink anything after midnight.